INL/BlackLab/core/src/site/markdown/downloads.md

 ## Releases

 See the [GitHub releases page](https://github.com/INL/BlackLab/releases/) for the complete list.
 This may also include development versions you can try out.
-If you're looking for the BlackLab library (i.e. not BlackLab Server), choose the version with libraries included.
+If you're looking for the BlackLab library or commandline tools (i.e. not BlackLab Server), choose the version with libraries included.

 Also see the [Change log](changelog.html).